HokieGeek/dotfiles/README.md

 ### xmonad
 My focus was to enable layouts that let me take advantage of my small laptop screen in a way that most benefits what I am currently working on.
 I couple that with a good number of custom keybindings so that I don't have to use the mouse to interact with the window manager.
 I also have been making pretty heavy use of `dmenu` to provide me some extra control.

-Using dzen2 to display the workspaces.
+Using `dzen2` to display the workspaces.

+Also using `dzen2` for some application launchers as well as the selector which lets me change the color theme.

 ##### A few sample custom key bindings that I love
 | Binding | What it does |